zzzprojects/docs/dynamic-linq.net/pages/getting-started/advanced/null-propagation.md

 `Error CS8072: An expression tree lambda may not contain a null propagating operator.`

-Here is the solution for normal strongly typed LINQ query:
+Here is the solution for a normal strongly typed LINQ query:

 ```csharp
 using (var context = new EntityContext())